apollographql/apollo-ios/docs/source/installation.md

 > NOTE: These instructions are as of Xcode 11, beta 4.
 Please file an issue if anything has changed in newer betas or in the final release!

 If you're using Xcode 11, SPM will check out the appropriate build script along with the rest of the files.
-Add the following to your run script to find the script in the appropriate place:
+Add the following to your Run Script build phase:

 ```sh
 # Go to the build root and go back up to where SPM keeps the apollo iOS framework checked out.